abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/et-stm32-stamp/index.md

 2. An RS232 connection cable such as the one in this link: (Part code:
     RS232CONN): <https://www.futurlec.com/DevBoardAccessories.shtml>

     It has a 4-pin connection header on one end and an RS-232 (DB9) female connector on the other.
 The 4-pin connector can be directly plugged onto the Stamp module.

 3. An RS232 to USB converter cable.
 Ensure that a suitable driver is installed for the converter cable.
-When the cable is plugged in (for example), my PC lists the assigned port with this name: "USB-SERIAL CH340 (COM2)".
+When the cable is plugged in (for example), my PC lists the assigned port with this name: \"USB-SERIAL CH340 (COM2)\".

     Assuming Windows 10, navigate to: This PC -\> Manage -\> Device Manager -\> Ports.

-4. ST's Flash loader demonstrator tool.
+4. ST\'s Flash loader demonstrator tool.
 You can download it from here:
     <https://www.st.com/en/development-tools/flasher-stm32.html>

     To install the NuttX firmware (nuttx.bin) on the ET-STM32 Stamp:

 5. First, power the Stamp module with a 3.3 VDC power supply.
 I made my